pblittle/lightning-mcp-server/ARCHITECTURE.md

 ## 1. High-Level Architectural Overview

-The MCP-LND Server is designed to bridge the gap between complex LND node data and user-friendly, natural language queries.
+The LND MCP Server is designed to bridge the gap between complex LND node data and user-friendly, natural language queries.
 The core workflow can be summarized as follows:

 1. **Input:** A user (or LLM application) sends a natural language query.
 2. **NLP Processing:** The server parses the query to determine user intent.